 Texturing Milk for Latte Art » How-to Guide

 From here, a majority of people then add a whole lot of milk.
-Again - there are just a few simple steps to getting good quality milk - using great milk to begin with, knowing how to texture it properly, and pouring it carefully into your espresso.
+Again, there are just a few simple steps to getting good quality milk: using great milk to begin with, knowing how to texture it properly, and pouring it carefully into your espresso.

 Shop Milk Jugs

 20% Coffee Discount Code: '6weekbootcamp'

 However, if you want to get into the nitty-gritty of milk foam and how to steam milk for latte art (which I strongly advise you to study closely), feel free to read on.

 How to Texture Milk for Latte Art [Step-by-Step Guide]

 Among baristas and coffee aficionados, a fundamental skill to master is learning how to texture milk for latte art.
 After all, having perfectly steamed milk with the correct texture is key to the process.